preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 When editing text in Omnia, a RTF editor can be available.
 What is available in the editor is set up in Omnia Admin, and in a few cases in the block itself.

+**Note!** Options available in the RTF Editor can differ a lot, depending on how it's set up.
+Not all options described below may be available.

 For more information about the settings, see: :doc:`RTF Editor Settings </admin-settings/tenant-settings/settings/rtf-editor/index>`

 Using the RTF Editor